lippertmarkus/lippertmarkus.github.io/_posts/2018-07-04-arcade-machine.md

 As most of the vendors just offer specific sizes of foils you should put your graphics together to fully utilize the whole space.
 Also read the recommendations of the vendor for resolution and DPI of the graphics to get the maximum quality.

 To attach the foils to the wood you should start at one side an make sure the edges are parallel to each other.
 Then slowly stick it to the wood while removing the air bubbles which might appear.
 To get sharp edges you can use a scalpel.
 The foil for the marquee was the most difficult and even with help I attached it a bit askew.
-But the with the lighting it looks great anyway:
+But with the lighting it looks great anyway:

 {: .center}
 ![Painted cabinet](/assets/posts/arcade-machine/3-3.jpg){:width="45%"}